fedora-copr/copr/doc/user_documentation.rst

 should be used for the build.
 SCM-1 form offers auto-tagging feature that tags Release and Source0 of the package with XX.commitId where XX is number of commits from the latest tagged commit for the given package.
 For SCM-1 source type, spec file is always autolocated based on .spec extension.
-For SCM-2 the spec file is auto-located only if the spec file name was not explictly specified.
+For SCM-2 the spec file is auto-located only if the spec file name was not explicitly specified.

 Note that for both SCM-1 and SCM-2, COPR auto-recognizes two types of repositories: upstream and downstream: